yarisvt/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 ### Environment Variables

 Environment variables can be used to override the settings defined in the configuration file.
-See [Tyk Pump Environment Variables](/docs/configure/environment-variables/#pump) for details.
+See [Environment Variables](/docs/configure/environment-variables/) for details.
 Where an environment variable is specified, its value will take precedence over the value in the configuration file.